 Salad Olivier (Olivie, Olivye) – a traditional dish in Ukraine, Russia and other post-Soviet countries.
-This salad is a staple of any special occasion, one of the main dishes served during New Year celebration.
+This salad is a staple of any special occasion, one of the main dishes served during the New Year celebration.
 This salad was created in the 1860s by Belgian Lucien Olivier, the chef of the Hermitage, one of Moscow’s most celebrated restaurants.

-PIN this recipe to your Pinterest Board!
+PIN this recipe to your Pinterest Board for later!

 – 4-5 medium potatoes